neomatrix369/RESTAPIUnifier/README.md

 Timeline
 --------
-* 21 April 2012: discovery and inception of idea at a hackathon
+* 21 April 2012: discovery and inception of idea at the Google Hackathon
 *      May 2012: came across Mashery I/O Wraps Client Library Generator (see below)
 *   August 2012: continued improving library at hackathon
 * 23 April 2013: came across Import.IO (see below)
-* 24 April 2013: further improvements to library - refactoring, tests, tidying up, etc...
+* 24 April 2013: further improvements to library - refactoring, tests, tidying up, etc at Yahoo!
+HackLondon

 Ideas based on similar principles
 ---------------------------------